arun173/elliottmgmt/README.md

       **python ssl_api.py**
 5. This should generate an on-screen output and a CSV file to verify

+**Generating a Docker file**
+1. Download the report elliottmgmt <br>
+2. Run the Dockerfile to create a new local image at your environment cd to repo directory
+      **docker build . -t ssl-api**

 **Executing the docker Image**

 1. The latest version I built is V3.0.0, which has the CSV file generation